The Foundation focuses on three core program areas: Healthcare, Social Services & Education.

 Once a grant is made, are their reporting requirements for the grantee?

 Yes.
 The Foundation requires interim & final reports as described in the grant agreements.
 The Interim Report is a progress report.
 The Final Report shows completion and closes the grant.
 Typically, reports are based on 6 month increments following the funding of the grant, with a final report due upon completion of the program goals.
 Grant reports are concise reviews of what has occurred and must evaluate both strengths and areas for improvement.
 They must compare proposed to actual outcomes, placing particular focus on items identified in the proposal as “deliverables” for each program.
 Budget Reports must reveal sources of income and expense related to the project.
 Any significant budgeted to actual variances must be explained in the budget recap of the Grantee Report or in a budget narrative.
-Nonprofits who received funding in 2016 and receive an Request For Proposal for 2017 (and wish to reapply), need to have their final report submitted and approved before submitting a new grant request.
+Nonprofits who received funding and receive an Invitation to submit an Application (and wish to reapply), need to have their final report submitted and approved before submitting a new grant request.
 Nonprofits not reapplying have 30 calendar days after the completion date of the grant period to submit their Final Report.
 It is recommended that all grantees turn in the final report as soon as the funds are expended.

 What happens if the Grantee fails to submit the required narrative and financial reports?